elieling/flowtigs/README.md

 - `<threshold>` represents the desired threshold for filtering.
 To run flowtigs without filtering, use threshold 0
 - `<output file>` represents the path to the desired output file

-If you get the error message "Command 'flowtigs' not found", instead run
+If you get the error message `Command 'flowtigs' not found`, either add `$HOME/.cargo/bin` to your `$PATH` variable, or run flowtigs with the following command intead.

 ```
 ~/.cargo/bin/flowtigs --input "<input file>" -k <k> -t <threshold> --output "<output file>"